Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Campaign and Endorsements

 Callen filed for the District 25A Republican primary in February 2026.
-The four-way primary on May 19, 2026, is widely regarded as the decisive contest in a heavily Republican district, as noted by the Idaho Capital Sun.
-No formal endorsements for Callen had been publicly reported at the time of publication.
+The four-way primary on May 19, 2026, is widely expected to decide the seat in this heavily Republican district.
+Outgoing appointee Don Hall has endorsed Grayson Stone, one of Callen's primary opponents.
 The general election is November 3, 2026.